sshwy/y86-pipe-rs/assets/hcl-rs.typ

 = Pipeline Register Declaration (#HCLrs feature)

-A pipeline register, in this simulator, can be regarded as a struct with each field assigned a default value.
+In this simulator, a pipeline register can be regarded as a struct, with each field assigned a default value.
 All pipeline registers are defined in the `crate::define_stages` macro block.
 The syntax is as follows:

 ```
 crate::define_stages! {